Pomsky Grooming

 Pomsky Health

 Like their parents, Pomsky dogs are incredibly resilient.
 They don’t have major health issues that are life-threatening.
 Some of the conditions they may encounter throughout their lives include the same health issues that are common among most dog breeds.
-These include eye issues like cataracts or glaucoma, hip displacement issues, allergies, and luxating patella.
+These include eye issues like cataracts or glaucoma, allergies, dental issues, and ear infections.
 They may also be prone to obesity if they are not properly exercised or overly fed.

 Pomsky Lifespan